Summer 2019 Archaeological Fieldwork and Educational Opportunities

 What to Bring?

 - Sturdy, comfortable shoes.
-The site is not a long walk from the parking area, but you will be working around shovels and other heavy gear.
+The site is a short walk from the parking area, but you will be working around sharpened shovels and other heavy gear.

 - Comfortable clothes that you don’t mind getting dirty.
 Pants are highly recommended as protection against ticks and poison parsnip.

 - Rain gear.
 A poncho to cover yourself and your pack is ideal.

 - Hat and sunglasses.
 It can be very sunny out at the site.

 - Lunch and snacks.
 Treats that can be shared are always welcome!

 - Sunscreen and insect repellent.